redis/redis-doc/docs/get-started/data-store.md

    <img src="./img/free-cloud-db.png" width="400px">

-You can alternatively follow the instructions under the [installation section](/docs/install/) of this documentation site to install Redis on your local machine.
+You can alternatively follow the [installation guides](/docs/install/) to install Redis on your local machine.

 ## Connect